 But without the right approach to telesales conversations, sales teams and agents risk lagging behind an expanding competitive field.

+Need to find out how to sell final expense insurance?
 To help you step up your sales strategy, we’ve compiled these tips and best practices for selling final expense insurance over the phone.